rsalmei/walletsaver-tech-assignment/README.md

 ## Docker infrastructure

 Nowadays it's the best way to set up complex applications, without falling in a dependency hell.

 I'll use `docker-compose` to get an up and running database, and the adminer, an open source admin interface compatible with Postgres.

-## REST API
+## REST API (for mobile clients)

-This were a tough one.
-There's the famous Django Rest Framework, which I don't really like, and alternatives like the also famous Restless and Tastypie, or the bleeding edge API Star.
+This were a tough one to choose.
+There's the famous `Django Rest Framework`, which I don't really like, and alternatives like the also famous `Restless` and `Tastypie`, or the bleeding edge `API Star`.

 The DRF framework is complete, including an API browser, but I've always found it very convoluted.
 It tries to be so flexible that the usability suffers.
 But it is good nevertheless.

-The API Star is not yet compatible with django, and the other two I've not used.
-I'll go with the DRF, simple should be simple.
+The `API Star` is not yet compatible with django, and the other two I've never used.
+I'll go with the DRF for now, maybe I change my mind.

+In the end, I made the API a nice package inside the `plans` django app, complete with its own serializers, urls and views.
+This gives a cool separation between the views and urls of the app, which takes care of the frontend.
+Oh, and DRF wasn't that bad :)

 ## Tests